Anil-Unlu/Anil-Unlu/README.md

 - 🌱 Software Engineer with experience in Java-based enterprise systems.
-Focused on backend architecture, cloud technologies, and machine learning.
+Focused on backend architecture, cloud technologies, machine learning and artificial intelligence.

 Technologies: